natescaringi/IntroToProgramming_Spring2020/Week4/Notes_Week4.md

   - indent blocks to make shit easy to read.

 **Declaring a function (function prototype)**

   - to use a function in C, we need to tell the compuler about the number of parameters the function takes, data types of parameters and return type of function
   - this process is called a function declaration and we do this by creating a function prototype.
+  - declare a function before it gets used.

+*RAM*

+**Writing to RAM**
+address line - where data moves in 1 bit pulses of electricity data line - where data is stored, 8 of them for 1 byte transistor - switches signals (turnstile lul) capacitor - stores electricity